 Even if your Dell Precision workstation is physically miles away, you can reach for it and commandeer it remotely from the nearest windows tablet or PC.
 Today at SIGGRAPH (August 10-14, Vancouver), Teradici and Dell announced a partnership that would facilitate remote workstation usage.

 Typically Teradici’s PC over IP (PCoIP) solutions require hardware — a remote card — that connects the host device and the client device.
 The approach lets you use a lightweight device (a Teradici client box or a lightweight tablet) to access and drive a more powerful machine hosted on a server or located offsite.
 The latest solution, however, is made possibly solely with software.
-You install the Teradici Workstation Access software on your Dell Precision workstation and the lightweight client device to connect the two.
-Continue reading
+You install the Teradici Workstation Access software on your Dell Precision workstation and the lightweight client device to connect the two. →']);" class="more-link">Continue reading

 This week, at NVIDIA GPU Technology Conference (GTC, March 24-27, San Jose, California), NVIDIA CEO Jen-Hsun Huang was almost upstaged by an Audi.
 The self-driving Audi Connect drove itself onto the stage, providing the big finish for Haung’s keynote on Monday.